vsrixyz/ontology/ontology.md

 | [Product Narrative](#/15) | Writing a story         |
 | [Terminology](#/19)       | Defining the terms      |

 ---

 # Discovery

 ## Collecting the elements

-Collect all the concepts that need definition in a single place.
+Collect all the concepts that need definition in a a single place.
 Features that need names, language that's unclear, or anything else that's confusing.

 ---

 ## Start here

-1. Create a board in Miro, Figjam, or any other collaborative whiteboard software.
+1. Create a board in Miro, Figjam, or any other [[collaborative whiteboard software]].
+Or use this Figjam template.
-2. Identify the participants and name a **single decision maker (DM)** for the Mapping, Narrative, and Terminology.
-   1. (A content designer is typically the DM for Terminology.)
+2. Identify the participants and name a single decision maker for the Mapping, Narrative, and Terminology phases.
+(The content designer is generally the decision maker for Terminology.)
 3. Spend 3 days adding post-it notes the board by answering the *kickstart questions*.
 (This can be done asynchronously.)

 ---

 ## Kickstart questions

 - Who needs to be involved at each phase?
 More isn't always better.
-Also, name a single decision maker for each phase.
-This person helps unblock when the team is deadlocked.
+Also, name a sole decision maker for each phase.
+This person unblocks impasses.
 - Spend 10 minutes and create a post-it for the key concepts of your experience.
 Think nouns.
 What do people touch, see, interact with?
 Limit one idea per post-it.
 - Spend 10 more minutes but this time think verbs.
 What are people doing or trying to do?
 One idea per post-it.
 - Spend 10 more minutes sorting.
 Which concepts are potentially confusing?
 Copy the post-its into one (or more) of the three types of confusing concepts.